alekseik1/my_vim_configuration/README.md

 ## Hacks section
 _These hacks are optional._ In each section, I'll give options how to handle without them if you want.

+### Install `YouCompleteMe` plugin
+As YCM has compilable component, you need to do some extra work described [here](https://github.com/Valloric/YouCompleteMe#installation)

 ### Install `Powerline` fonts.

 If you are running in **WSL** (like me), you should refer to a